IoSR-Surrey/AAESToolbox/README.md

 Requires AKtools available from https://github.com/f-brinkmann/AKtools (not necessary if you already have an RIR dataset)

 ## Review Paper Simulations Branch
-The branch ```review-simulations``` provides scripts and audio examples to recreate the simulations from the paper "Active Acoustic Enhancement Systems - A Review and Simulations" (link to follow).
+The branch ```review-simulations``` provides scripts and audio examples to recreate the simulations from our review paper "Active Acoustic Enhancement Systems - A Review" (link to follow).

-Requires my fork of AKtools to handle cardioid sources/receivers (https://github.com/willcassidy00454/AKtools-FreqIndepSH).
+Requires this fork of AKtools to handle cardioid sources/receivers: https://github.com/willcassidy00454/AKtools-FreqIndepSH.

 ## ```AAESSimulator.m```